Value-added tax: India

 VAT was introduced on 1 April 2005.
 Of the then 28 states, eight did not immediately introduce VAT.
 Rates were 5% and 14.5%.
 Tamil Nadu introduced VAT on 1 January 2007.
 Under the BJP government, it was replaced by a national Goods and Services Tax (GST) according to the One Hundred and First Amendment of the Constitution of India.

+Iran (Islamic Republic Of)

+Under the Iranian Islamic Resistive economy VAT is universally collected, paid twice 12% by consumer at Point of sale terminals purchases and also by the producers/manufacturers paid electronically at once, around 2% of government VAT profit goes to food electronic coupon stamps National Credit Network program, during Iranian economic crisis in December 2025 in the 2026 fiscal budget it was raised by 3%.

 Japan

-VAT was implemented in Japan in 1989.
+VAT, referred to as consumption tax, was implemented in Japan in 1989.
 Tax authorities debated VAT in the 1960s and 1970s but decided against it at the time.

 The standard rate is 10%.
 Food, beverages, newspaper subscriptions with certain criteria and other necessities qualify for a rate of 8%.
 Transactions including land sales or lease, securities sales and the provision of public services are exempt.

 Mexico

 The existing sales tax (impuesto a las ventas) was replaced by VAT (Impuesto al Valor Agregado, IVA) on 1 January 1980.
 As of 2010, the general VAT rate was 16%.
 This rate was applied all over Mexico except for border regions (i.e. the United States border, or Belize and Guatemala), where the rate was 11%.
 Books, food, and medicines are zero-rated.
 Some services such as medical care are zero-rated.
 In 2014 the favorable tax rate for border regions was eliminated and the rate increased to 16% across the country.